-This US school opened in 2017 to offer an American curriculum with a strong focus on innovation and technology – and long-term plans to become an all-through school that has a graduating path leading to the IBDP and American High School Diploma.
+This US school opened in 2017 to offer an American curriculum with a strong focus on innovation and technology – it is an all-through school that has a graduating path leading to the IBDP and American High School Diploma.

-Located in Ho Man Tin, Kowloon, this independent school is currently open for Kindergarten through to Grade 10 students, and will introduce Grades 11 to 12 in future years.
+Located in Ho Man Tin, Kowloon, this independent school is open for Kindergarten through to Grade 12 students.
 All teaching and learning is based on the challenging American Education Reaches Out (AERO) and Common Core Plus standards, both popular US frameworks for curriculum consistency across grades K – 12; this is blended with an inquiry-based approach.
 Students will eventually have the choice of graduating with the International Baccalaureate Diploma (IBDP) or a High School Diploma , or both.
-Stamford has applied to the International Baccalaureate for programme candidacy, and the curriculum has yet to be confirmed.
+Stamford is fully authorised to offer the International Baccalaureate Diploma Programme.

 More than 750 students are currently enrolled in the school.
 There are more than 30 different nationalities represented in the student body, the largest of which is the US.